 Withdrawal is manifested by either of the following: (1) a characteristic withdrawal syndrome for the substance, or (2) the same (or a closely related) substance is taken to relieve withdrawal symptoms.
 Note that either criterion fulfills this definition.
 Logically, all syndromes have the first criterion, so it is the presence of the second criterion that is critical to understanding physiology and therapy.

-For the purposes of defining a unifying pathophysiologic pattern of withdrawal syndromes, this chapter considers syndromes in which both features are present. ...
+For the purposes of defining a unifying pathophysiologic pattern of withdrawal syndromes, this chapter considers syndromes in which both features are present.
+An analysis ...